-The underlying assumption that guided the Commission was that the North American Jewish community had the will and capacity to mobilize itself for education as it had in the past for the building of the State of Israel, the rescue of Jews in distress, and the fight against discrimination.
+The underlying assumption that guided the Commission was that the North distress, and the fight against discrimination.
 This would require that all sectors of North American Jewry join forces, pool their energies and resources, and launch an unprecedented undertaking to enlarge the scope, raise the standards and improve the quality of Jewish education.
 To accomplish this, the Commission would have to analyze the current shortcomings of Jewish education, develop a concrete plan of action with specific goals, and establish a mechanism to oversee the enactment of that plan.